shrey2199/LD_Meta_bot/README.md

     assignid - To assign bot_id.
     unassignid - To remove bot_id.
-    accounts - To View Registered Accounts of your Libdrive. addaccount - To Add an Account to Libdrive. rmaccount - To Remove an Account from Libdrive. rmaccid - To Remove an Account using bot_id
+    accounts - To View Registered Accounts of your Libdrive. accountsclip - To View Your Accounts in an Online Paste. addaccount - To Add an Account to Libdrive. rmaccount - To Remove an Account from Libdrive. rmaccid - To Remove an Account using bot_id